-- Top or front load.
-Some washers have the door on the front of the machine, and others open from the top, you can read more about the different types of washers out there.
+Top or front load.
+Some washers have the door on the front of the machine, and others open from the top, you can read more about the different types of washing machines out there.

 These are just a few features to consider when buying a washing machine, but you can read more about these features and other deciding factors in our article on finding the best washing machine for you.